HaraldR42/modbus2mqtt_2/README.md

 # modbus2mqtt_2
-Yet another Modbus master which publishes via MQTT
+Yet another Modbus master which publishes via MQTT (and vice versa).<br>
+As there are many others, it's name is pronounced *modbus2mqtt* **too** ;-)

 Written and (c) 2024 by Harald Roelle</br>
 Provided under the terms of the GPL 3.0 license.

-Contains some ideas/code/architecture taken from:
+Contains ideas/code/architecture taken from:
-- modbus2mqtt - Modbus master with MQTT publishing
-  - Written and (C) 2015 by Oliver Wagner <owagner@tellerulam.com>
-  - Provided under the terms of the MIT license.
-- spicierModbus2mqtt - Modbus master with MQTT publishing
+- *spicierModbus2mqtt* - Modbus master with MQTT publishing
   - Written and (C) 2018 by Max Brueggemann <mail@maxbrueggemann.de>
   - Provided under the terms of the MIT license.

 ## Overview
-modbus2mqtt_2 is a Modbus master which continuously polls slaves and publishes values via MQTT.
+*modbus2mqtt_2* is a Modbus master which continuously polls slaves and publishes values via MQTT.

-It is intended as a building block in heterogeneous smart home environments where an MQTT message broker is used as the centralized message bus.
+It is intended as a building block in heterogeneous smart home environments where an MQTT message broker is used as the centralized message bus.<br>

-Special support is provided for Home Assistant (HASS).
+**Special support is provided for Home Assistant (HASS).**

 ## Why _2 ?
-Main improvements and changes over spicierModbus2mqtt:
+Main improvements and changes over *spicierModbus2mqtt*:
 - Almost complete rewrite
 - Completely async main loop / polling.
+Very fast, at least with TCP.
 - Improved modularization of code
 - Changed config file format to yaml:
     - All daemon options can (and should) go into the yaml file
     - Command line options still provided for compatibility.
 Commandline overrules config file.
     - Introduced device specification.
 Hierarchy is now Device -> Poller -> Reference
-    - Old CSV format still supported, but not all features available.
+    - Old CSV format still supported, but not all features are available.
 - Massively improved Home Assistant (HASS) integration
-    - Minimal integration almost out of the box
+    - Minimal integration almost out of the box, just obe option needs to be provided
-    - Additional HASS properties can be set for each device and reference
+    - Additional HASS properties can be set for each device and reference in the config file
     - Default option setting possible to reduce config file size
 - Optional printf like MQTT output formatting for references (only via yaml)
 - Optionally, references can have different modbus registers for writing than reading.
 Especially for supporting Wago devices.
 - "Publish always" extended to cyclic forced publishing (or always)
 - Modbus values published without retain flag.
-This changes the default behaviour from spicierModbus2mqtt, but can be switched on by option.
+This changes the default behaviour from *spicierModbus2mqtt*, but can be switched on by option.
 - Cyclic publishing all values (even unchanged ones) in a configurable interval possible (not necessarily on every modbus read)

 ## Installation